 When Miller works with students who have scoliosis, she first focuses on yoga breathing with simple poses to bring the breath into the compressed areas, where breathing is compromised.

-“If there is the gnawing tightness on the side or sides of the back where the scoliosis laterally and rotationally goes, then stretching that area can relieve the discomfort,” she adds.
+“If there is the gnawing tightness on the side or sides of the back where the scoliosis laterally and rotationally goes, then stretching that area can relieve the discomfort,” she said.

 Accept that moves can be different for right and left sides

-“More specifically, the tissues on the concave side of the curve are shorter and tighter, whereas those on the convex side are in a continually lengthened position, and most likely weaker,” she says.
+“More specifically, the tissues on the concave side of the curve are shorter and tighter, whereas those on the convex side are in a continually lengthened position, and most likely weaker,” she said.

 Stretch or strengthen where it’s needed

-Ideally, Tarma says the goal is to reestablish some balance and try to get things more symmetrical with:
+Ideally, Tarma said the goal is to reestablish some balance and try to get things more symmetrical with:

 • targeted stretching on the concave or shortened side